GSA/challenges-and-prizes/_challenges/1071-top-prize.md

 <p><strong>PART 2: Product Information</strong></p>
 <ol type="a">
   <li><strong>Product Name </strong></li>
-<li><strong>Product Access link:</strong> Teams must provide a web link to the working product they are submitting.
+  <li><strong>Product Access link:</strong> Teams must provide a <strong>web link</strong> to the working product they are submitting.
 If the solution is web-based, provide a URL and any other access instructions.
 For example, if a login is required, demo accounts with password should be provided which will enable judges to access all parts of the product.
 If there are different interfaces (i.e., a separate interface for patient and a different interface for a provider [e.g., physician]) separate logins should be provided.
 If the solution is a smartphone or tablet-based app, identify a web location to download the application.
 The product should not be submitted via desktop software that requires installation (i.e.; do not attach an executable software installer as your submission).
 A submitted digital product must run on at least one of the following: Smartphone, tablet, web or mobile web, desktop computer. </li>
   <li><strong>Product Overview:</strong> A one-sentence overview of the product that must be in the following specific format: [Product name] uses [federal open data sets] to [solve XX problem] for [end users].
 Please do not diverge from this format for the purposes of this section of the application; there are numerous other places to provide open ended descriptions of your product.</li>
 <li><strong>In which category (or at most 2 categories) are you applying? </strong></li>
 <ul>